slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If we knew what it was we were doing, it would not be called research, would it?' --  Albert Einstein*

 <!--
-- Everything that is not a law of nature is just a shared belief.
-Money is a shared belief.
+- Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - News are the first draft of History.
 -->